-For the ear ended ecember 31, 2022 (May 20, 2021 (inception) through ecember 31, 2021
+For the year ended December 31, 2023 For the year ended December 31, 2022

-Audit Fees (1) \$ 102,320 \$ 69,010
+Audit Fees (1) \$ 105,820 \$ 102,320

 Audit-Related Fees (2) - -

-Tax Fees (3) - -
+Tax Fees (3) 1,990 -

 All Other Fees (4) - -

-Total \$ 102,320 \$ 69,010
+Total \$ 107,810 \$ 102,320

 - (1) Audit Fees.
 Audit fees consist of fees billed or to be billed for professional services rendered for the audit of our year-end financial statements and services that are normally provided by our independent registered public accounting firm in connection with statutory and regulatory filings. - (2) Audit-Related Fees.
 Audit-related fees consist of fees billed for assurance and related services that are reasonably related to performance of the audit or review of our year-end financial statements and are not reported under "Audit Fees." - (3) Tax Fees.
 Tax fees consist of fees billed for professional services relating to tax compliance, tax planning and tax advice. - (4) All Other Fees.
 All other fees consist of fees billed for all other services.